-African American Cosmetic Surgery in Atlanta, GA
+African American Plastic Surgery in Atlanta, GA

 Dr. Brian P. Maloney, world-renowned educator and double board-certified facial plastic and reconstructive surgeon, performs African American cosmetic surgery for the residents of Atlanta, Sandy Springs, the surrounding communities in Georgia, and patients from around the world at The Maloney Center for Facial Plastic Surgery.